A new era for online notarisation: how My Notary is reinventing a centuries-old profession

 What modern notarisation actually looks like

-A modern notarial session bears almost no resemblance to its analog ancestor in process, but it preserves everything that gives notarisation its legal weight.
-The signer joins a secure video session, presents an identity document that is verified in real time using biometric and cryptographic checks, signs an electronic document witnessed by a qualified notary, and receives a tamper-evident file within minutes.
+A modern notarial session preserves everything that gives notarisation its legal weight.
+The signer joins a secure video session, presents an identity document that is verified in real time using biometric and cryptographic checks, signs an electronic document witnessed by a qualified notary public, and receives a tamper-evident file within minutes.

-What makes this work legally is not just the video.
-It is the layered audit trail that sits underneath: an encrypted recording of the session, cryptographic hashes of every step, a PKI-based notarial seal, and a verification chain that any receiving party can independently check.
-The result is a notarisation that is not only faster but objectively more verifiable than its paper equivalent.
+What makes this work legally is the layered audit trail underneath: an encrypted recording of the session, cryptographic hashes of every step, a PKI-based notarial seal, and a verification chain that any receiving party can independently check.

 The My Notary approach